roboticp4nda/swt-StopWastingTime/README.md

 ## Install

 This extension is designed for Mozilla Firefox and uses Manifest V3.
-It is not published in the Mozilla Add-ons Library, but you can download and install it from here.
+It is not published in the Mozilla Add-ons Library, but you can download and install it from [here](https://github.com/roboticp4nda/swt-StopWastingTime/releases/download/1.0/4d36b427c76a4000be9f-1.0.xpi).

-**Step 1:** Download the latest version .xpi here:
+**Step 1:** Download the latest version .xpi here: [Latest Release](https://github.com/roboticp4nda/swt-StopWastingTime/releases/download/1.0/4d36b427c76a4000be9f-1.0.xpi)
 **Step 2:** Go to `about:addons` in Firefox
 **Step 3:** Select the `Extensions` tab on the left **Step 4:** Click the gear icon at the top, then select `Install Add-on From File...`